 2. Check the device

 Sometimes, the USB device itself is the root of the problem, which has nothing to do with Mac hardware.
-Try plugging in another Mac device — iPhone, iPad, whatever — to the same port.
+As you might do if your Bluetooth isn't working, you can try connecting another Mac device instead.
 Connected successfully?
 Great, your Mac is fine (sadly, your USB device is not).

 Tip: alternatively, you may check the external device compatibility on the manufacturer’s official website.
 It might require additional software or driver updates to be compatible with the current macOS version.